nickgamb/mindgardenai-site/src/pages/index.md

 mainpitch:
   title: Coming Soon
   description: >-
-    At MindGarden, we're creating a comprehensive cloud-native solution for BCI research.
-Our mission is to empower researchers with accessible, effective tools for advancing mental and cognitive health solutions.
+    At MindGarden, we're building a powerful cloud-native platform designed to transform BCI research.
+Our goal is to equip researchers with intuitive, cutting-edge tools that drive mental and cognitive health innovations.

-    Join us on this exciting journey!
-Follow us on social media and check back regularly for updates, new blogs, and podcast episodes.
+    Be part of this exciting evolution!
+Follow us on social media and stay tuned for updates, insightful blogs, and new podcast episodes.
 features:
-  - title: Seamlessly Collaborate
+  - title: Seamless Collaboration
-    description: Connect effortlessly with remote teams and participants worldwide, breaking down geographical barriers in research.
+    description: Effortlessly connect with remote teams and participants worldwide, removing geographical limitations and fostering global research partnerships.
     icon: /img/screenshot-2024-10-13-at-3.36.42 pm.png
-  - title: Design Study Loops
+  - title: Visual Study Design
-    description: "Use the MindGarden AI Study Designer to visually create complex study experiences for your participants. "
+    description: "With the MindGarden AI Study Designer, you can visually craft complex study experiences tailored to your participants."
     icon: /img/screenshot-2024-10-13-at-3.36.51 pm.png
   - title: Connect BCI Devices
-    description: Connect to a wide range of suppoeted BCI Sensors and Devices.
+    description: Easily integrate with a wide range of supported BCI sensors and devices.
     icon: /img/screenshot-2024-10-13-at-9.43.54 am.png
-  - title: Srream Live EEG Data
+  - title: Stream Live EEG Data
-    description: Stream live sensor data from various devices - like PiEEG or OpenBCI - at once, enabling live multi-modal analysis and monitoring.
+    description: Stream real-time data from multiple devices – such as PiEEG or OpenBCI – enabling simultaneous multi-modal analysis and monitoring.
     icon: /img/experiments_plot.png
   - title: Design & Manage Data Flow
-    description: "Connect or deploy secure, enterprise grade, data solutions in minutes and visually design the flow of data using the MindGarden AI Study Designer. "
+    description: "Quickly set up secure, enterprise-grade data solutions and use the MindGarden AI Study Designer to visually map your data flows."
     icon: /img/screenshot-2024-10-13-at-3.45.44 pm.png
-  - title: Secure by Design
+  - title: Security First
-    description: Built with security at its core, following Zero Trust methodologies.
-MindGarden AI enforces Least Privilege through RBAC and adheres to industry standards OAuth and OIDC.
+    description: Built with security at its core, following Zero Trust principles.
+MindGarden AI ensures Least Privilege access with RBAC and complies with leading standards like OAuth and OIDC.
     icon: /img/screenshot-2024-10-12-at-11.30.24 pm.png
 callToAction:
   title: Ready to Transform Your BCI Research?
-  description: Experience the future of streamlined, collaborative, and powerful
-    BCI research with MindGarden AI.
+  description: Discover a new era of streamlined, collaborative, and cutting-edge BCI research with MindGarden AI.
   buttonText: Learn More
   buttonLink: /about
 ---

-MindGarden AI Research Platform is your all-in-one solution for BCI research.
-We manage the technical complexities, allowing you to focus on groundbreaking science.
-From data collection to analysis, experiment design to participant management, we've got you covered.
-Conduct your research with unprecedented ease and efficiency.
+MindGarden AI Research Platform is your comprehensive solution for BCI research.
+We take care of the technical challenges so you can concentrate on advancing scientific discovery.
+From data collection to analysis, experiment design to participant management, MindGarden AI streamlines every step, making research faster and more efficient.